 What Are The Investors Doing With General Motors

-Someone with a lot of money to spend (and possibly insider knowledge) has taken an unusually bullish stance on General Motors.
+Someone with a lot of money to spend (and possibly insider knowledge) has taken an unusually bullish stance on (General Motors: GM).

 And retail traders should know.